2002 Waltham Forest London Borough Council election: Wards Expanded

-In between the this election and the 1998 election, there was only one by-election held, however this did not result in the seat changing parties.
+In between this election and the 1998 election, there was only one by-election held, however this did not result in the seat changing parties.
 In addition to this there was also a seat that became vacant without enough time to hold a by-election to fill it before the local elections.
 This meant that the council composition just before the election was as follows: